 - Taste and adjust with more salt and pepper if needed.

-- Choose your style: For Ensalada Rusa, gently fold in the well-drained sliced beets last.
+- For ensalada rusa, gently fold in the well-drained sliced beets.
 For ensalada mixta, skip the beets.

-- Cover and refrigerate at least 1 hour (up to 3 days) before serving for best flavor and texture.
+- Cover and refrigerate for at least 1 hour before serving.

 Notes

-- Fresh beets can be used; boil until tender, cool, peel, and slice before folding in.
+- If using fresh beets instead of canned, boil until tender, then cool, peel, and slice before folding in.

-- Add more mayo or a splash of vinegar the next day to refresh the salad.
+- Add a splash of extra vinegar or a little more mayo the next day to refresh the salad if needed.

 Nutrition